nktkas/hyperliquid/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a pull request or open an issue for any bugs or feature requests.
+Please see the [CONTRIBUTING](./CONTRIBUTING.md) file for guidelines on how to contribute to this project.

 ## License